๐Ÿ“ SAT

 ACT Practice Drills | Free ACT English, Math, Reading & Science

-The ACT rewards students who are careful, thorough, and strategic with their time.
-After more than 20 years of ACT tutoring, I’ve found that the students who improve the most aren’t necessarily the ones who know the most content โ€” they’re the ones who learn to read questions carefully, use all the information available to them, and pace themselves well across all three sections.
-This guide covers how the ACT is structured, the strategic principles that make the biggest difference, and how to use these drills to improve your score.
+The ACT rewards careful readers who can stay on pace.
+After 20+ years of tutoring, I’ve found that my biggest score-gainers usually aren’t the students with the deepest content knowledge.
+They’re the students who learn to read each question carefully, work with what the test gives them, and pace themselves well across all three sections.
+This guide covers how the test is structured, the strategy that matters most, and how to get the most out of these drills.

 How the ACT Is Structured

-The enhanced ACT, which rolled out nationally in 2025, consists of three core sections plus two optional sections.
-The total test time for the three core sections is approximately two hours โ€” about an hour shorter than the previous version of the ACT.
+The enhanced ACT, which rolled out nationally in 2025, has three core sections and two optional ones.
+The three core sections take about two hours total, roughly an hour shorter than the previous version of the test.

 Section Questions Time Pace